zeroc-ice/ice/java-compat/android/BuildInstructions.md

 ## Building the Project

-Follow these steps to import the Ice for Android project into Android Studio:
+Follow these steps to open the project in Android Studio:

 1. Start Android Studio
-2. Select Open Project
+2. Select "Open an existing Android Studio project"
-3. Navigate to the android-compat subdirectory
+3. Navigate to and select the "android" subdirectory
-4. If presented with an "Import Project from Gradle" dialog, select "Use default gradle wrapper" and press OK
+4. Click OK and wait for the project to open and build

 The Android Studio project contains a `testController` application for the Ice test suite.
 To run the application, select it in the configuration pull down and